Constitution Day (Ghana)

-Constitution day is to commemorate the establishment of a new constitution for the fourth republic of Ghana in January 1993- popularly known as the 1992 constitution of Ghana.
-Constitution Day of Ghana is observed on every 7 January after the presidential and parliamentary elections.
-It marks the first day of a new parliament after every election year when the old parliament of Ghana is dissolved on midnight 6 January after elections.
+Constitution Day is to commemorate the establishment of a new constitution for the fourth republic of Ghana in January 1993, popularly known as the 1992 Constitution of Ghana.
+Constitution Day in Ghana is observed on January 7 after the presidential and parliamentary elections.
+It marks the first day of a new parliament after every election year when the old parliament of Ghana is dissolved at midnight on January 6 after elections.

 History

 After the first three constitutions were made meaningless by military coups, the fourth constitution was adopted after a referendum held on April 28, 1992, and established on 7 January 1993.
 This day is thus celebrated each year to celebrate the effort to maintain and sustain the fourth republic over the years and the birthing of the 1992 constitution of Ghana.